EERL-EPFL/spice-ui/README.md

 ![Experiments show results](./docs/screenshots/experiment-show-with-results-well-view.png)

-As the results have been populated for these regions, it is now possible to view consolidated results per sample, but going to the respective sample page (we can click the link directly from this well view).
+As the results have been populated for these regions, it is now possible to view consolidated results per sample by going to the respective sample page (we can click the link directly from this well view).

 ##### Results (In sample view)